kaung-myat-thu/BroCode/README.md

   Proceed to convert the encryption key to its digital equivalent also
     ``` mykey:1325110525 ```

   For each of the block each two digit in the block may sum with encrption_key relatively.
-In case the sum goes beyond 27 (which is total supported character count) ``` sum % 37 (total supported character count) = x ``` and take the ```x```.
+In case the sum goes beyond 36 (which is total supported character count - 1) ``` sum % 37 (total supported character count) = x ``` and take the ```x```.
 Then the convert the result back into it alphabetical equivalent to get encypted string.
    ```
         2308012000  0919000715  0914001514 0027282900
         1325110525  1325110525  1325110525 1325110525